nedclimax/dotfiles/README.md

 # dotfiles

-Config files for some programs thet I actively use
+Settings for some programs that I actively use

 ## Requirements